kumsomi/Mera-Focus-Extension/README.md

 Updated version(with some styling improvements and Todo feature) of this extension is loaded on netlify:- https://mera-focus-extension.netlify.app/

+Mera Focus is a broweser extension made to increase the productivity of the user.

 It has following features:-
 - Takes user name as input and greet the user.